lovef/git-utils/README.md

 ```
 $ git upload -h
-usage: git upload [options]
+usage: git upload [options] [<target-branch>]

 Uploads current branch to an existing remote tracking branch.
 If no remote branch exist then a new branch is created.

+Intended to push branches that should be merged into a target branch via a pull request.

+Default target branch is origin/master.
+If the target is not origin/master then the target branch name will be included in the generated tracking branch name.

+Target branch only needs to be included during the first upload.

 Available options are
     -n, --new-branch      push to new branch even if tracking branch already exists